Syphilis

 - secondary syphilis – six months

-- early latent – one year
+- early latent syphilis – one year

-- late latent/tertiary – depending on the estimated time of original infection, long-term partners (spouses) and children should be screened.
+- late latent/tertiary syphilis – depending on the estimated time of original infection, long-term partners (spouses) and children should be screened.

 If no partners in the recommended trace-back period test positive for syphilis, the next most recent partner outside of the trace-back period should be notified.